tuxtof/labs/calm/alm/calm_workshop_alm.rst

 ALM is a very broad term that reflects a change in attitude towards software development that is also expressed in the term DevOps.
 DevOps blends the tasks performed by a company's application development and systems operations teams.
 In the past, a development team might work independently using a waterfall development model and hand off the completed software application to an operations team for deployment and maintenance.
 Today, it is more likely that developers will use an agile model and remain involved with the application after deployment, working with business owners and operations to make incremental changes as needed.

 ALM can be divided into three distinct areas: governance, development, and operations.
-Figure 1 illustrates this, showing each of these three aspects on its own horizontal line.
+The following figure illustrates this, showing each of these three aspects on its own horizontal line.

 .. figure:: http://s3.nutanixworkshops.com/calm/alm/image10.png